-- 1. Read the release notes to determine:

-- What is fixed?

-- What is new?

-- What has changed?

-- What has been deprecated?

-- 2. Read the Known Issues for the release at https://support.sciencelogic.com/s/known-issues.

-- 3. Identify all integrations and third-party applications that access the SL1 database or manipulate data on SL1.
-Determine how to disable these integrations during the deployment and re-enable after deployment.

-- 4. Identify activities and customers that will be affected by maintenance windows and schedule and inform appropriately.

-- 5. Identify custom work (PowerPacks, Run Book Automations, Event policies, Dashboard widgets) and ensure that it is backed up so you can restore it if necessary.

-NOTE: Ensure that the each SL1 node or appliance has 4 GB of free space in the /var partition for preupgrade and deployment.
-Ensure that each SL1 node or appliance has 1 GB of free space in / (the root partition) to allow you to deploy the upgrade.
+- 1. Read the release notes to determine: - What is fixed? - What is new? - What has changed? - What has been deprecated? - 2.
+Read the Known Issues for the release at https://support.sciencelogic.com/s/known-issues. - 3.
+Identify all integrations and third-party applications that access the SL1 database or manipulate data on SL1.
+Determine how to disable these integrations during the deployment and re-enable after deployment. - 4.
+Identify activities and customers that will be affected by maintenance windows and schedule and inform appropriately. - 5.
+Identify custom work (PowerPacks, Run Book Automations, Event policies, Dashboard widgets) and ensure that it is backed up so you can restore it if necessary. - NOTE: Ensure that the each SL1 node or appliance has at least 4 GB of free space in the /var partition for pre-upgrade and deployment.
+Ensure that each SL1 node or appliance has at least 1 GB of free space in / (the root partition) to allow you to deploy the upgrade; however, depending on the appliance type and version you are upgrading from, you might need up to 3 GB of free space in / (the root partition).